 Aurizon Network's UT5 DAAU also proposes the removal of clause 4.8(d)(iii)(B) of the UT5 Undertaking, which provided for the suspension of the negotiation process until a dispute about an expansion has been resolved.
-However, since submission of its UT5 DAAU, Aurizon Network has requested revisions to provide for the suspension of the negotiation period until a dispute in relation to clause 8.2.2(a) is resolved (i.e. a dispute about an expansion under Part 8).98
+However, since submission of its UT5 DAAU, Aurizon Network has requested revisions to provide for the suspension of the negotiation period until a dispute in relation to clause 8.2.2(a) is resolved (i.e. a dispute about an expansion under Part 8).111

-We are minded to approve Aurizon Network's requested revisions to clause 4.8(d)(iii)(B), as it reflects that expansions may be subject to dispute resolution, in which case it is appropriate for the negotiation process to be suspended.
-This is incorporated in the Revised UT5 DAAU at Appendix 1.
+Aurizon Network's requested revisions to clause 4.8(d)(iii)(B) would be appropriate to approve, as they reflect that expansions may be subject to dispute resolution, in which case it is appropriate for the negotiation process to be suspended.
+This is incorporated in the Revised UT5 DAAU.

-We are minded to approve other proposed amendments to Part 4 within the Revised UT5 DAAU, noting they largely reflect the new capacity assessments and role of the Independent Expert as proposed by Aurizon Network and coal producers that developed Aurizon Network's UT5 DAAU proposal.
+Our decision is that proposed amendments to Part 4 within the Revised UT5 DAAU would be appropriate to approve, noting they largely reflect the new capacity assessments and role of the Independent Expert as proposed by Aurizon Network and coal producers that developed Aurizon Network's UT5 DAAU proposal.
 While no specific timeframe has been given for the Independent Expert's certification before an indicative access proposal may be submitted, we consider the Independent Expert should perform this task in a reasonable timeframe and is not incentivised to unreasonably delay the negotiation process for access rights.